decentraland/documentation/content/creator/sdk7/3d-essentials/materials.md

 - `start`: _Vector2_ the initial value of the offset or tiling
 - `end`: _Vector2_ the final value of the offset or tiling
 - `duration`: _number_ how long the transition takes, in milliseconds
-- `easingFunction`: How the curve of movement over time changes, the default value is `EasingFunction.EF_LINEAR`
+- `easingFunction`: The curve for the rate of change over time, the default value is `EasingFunction.EF_LINEAR`.
+Other values make the change accelerate and/or decelerate at different rates.

 ```ts
 const myEntity = engine.addEntity()